kedacore/keda-docs/content/concepts/authentication/content.md

 While this method works for many scenarios, there are some downsides.
 This method makes it difficult to efficiently share auth config across `ScaledObjects`.
 It also doesn’t support referencing a secret directly, only secrets that are referenced by the container.
 This method also doesn't support a model where other types of authentication may work - namely "pod identity" where access to a source could be acquired with no secrets or connection strings.
 For these and other reasons, we also provide a `TriggerAuthentication` resource to define authentication as a separate resource to a `ScaledObject`, which can reference secrets directly or supply configuration like pod identity.

+### The downsides

+While this method works for many scenarios, there are some downsides:

+* **Difficult to efficiently share auth** config across `ScaledObjects`
+* **No support for referencing a secret directly**, only secrets that are referenced by the container
+* **No support for other types of authentication flows** such as *pod identity* where access to a source could be acquired with no secrets or connection strings

+For these and other reasons, we also provide a `TriggerAuthentication` resource to define authentication as a separate resource to a `ScaledObject`.
+This allows you to reference secrets directly, configure to use pod identity or use authentication object managed by a different team.

-## TriggerAuthentication
+## Re-use credentials or delegate authentication with TriggerAuthentication

 `TriggerAuthentication` allows you to describe authentication parameters separate from the `ScaledObject` and the deployment containers.
-It also enables more advanced methods of authentication like "pod identity."
+It also enables more advanced methods of authentication like "pod identity", authentication re-use or allowing IT to configure the authentication.

 ```yaml
 apiVersion: keda.k8s.io/v1alpha1